The Life of Leon

 Instrumental

 Noodling along, I ended up constructing this piece.
 When I was finished, I had to ask myself, "what's this?"
-I found a great funky bass patch for this groove--kind of an auto wah synth bass.
+I found a great funky bass patch for this groove--a wah-enveloped synth bass.

 Slow Night